We are a confederation

 In 1995 a group of independent non-governmental organizations came together to share knowledge and resources and combine their efforts in the fight against poverty and injustice.
 They formed a foundation (“Stichting” in Dutch): Stichting Oxfam International knowing that by joining forces as a global confederation they could maximize efficiency, impact, and reach.

-“Whereas conflicts, injustice and the denial of people’s basic rights are major causes of poverty, it is necessary to achieve reform, particularly by the empowerment of the poor.
+“Whereas conflicts, injustice, inequality and the denial of people’s basic rights are major causes of poverty, it is necessary to achieve reform, particularly by the empowerment of the poor.
 To this end, the objectives of the Foundation are:

 a. to relieve poverty, combat distress and alleviate suffering in any part of the world regardless of race, gender, creed or political convictions;